mourjo/blog/_posts/2025-02-23-learning-in-sprints.md

 mermaid: false
 category: musings
 ---
-Lectures got over by three in the afternoon.
+The last lecture finished by three in the afternoon.
 Yet on most days, I did not leave the St Xavier's college campus until five -- I recall spending two hours at the central library reading books like [William Stallings' Operating Systems](https://www.amazon.in/Operating-Systems-Internals-Design-Principles/dp/9352866711),  and [Jim Kurose's Computer Networking](https://www.amazon.in/Computer-Networking-Eight-Editon-Pearson/dp/9356061319) -- sometimes even choosing the library over my future wife.

 Contrary to that, I never enjoyed classroom studies while I was in school.
 I would not want to go to school, and I would often get reprimanded for not paying attention in class.